LSENS-BMI-EPFL/Bech_Dard_2025/README.md

 Step 3: Download the processed data folder

-Step 4: Placed the processed data folder into the 'Bech_Dard_2025' folder
+Step 4: Placed the processed data folder into the 'Bech_Dard_plot_figures' folder

 Step 5: Run the figure files, it produces a 'figures' folder containing panels from the figures